 In its early days, Health Leads used spreadsheets and a database to track clients and available community resources, but difficulties entering and sharing data made it hard to track client progress.
 Today, everything from client data to information about community resources to advocate performance data is stored in Salesforce.
 Marketing, fundraising, business development, and communications staff also use Sales Cloud to manage relationships and keep a record of every hospital, donor, and volunteer interaction.

 “We’re trying to move healthcare to a model where providers are compensated not just for the number of procedures they perform, but for managing overall patient health.
 Salesforce helps us connect clients to resources and evaluate our impact,” explains Zach Goldstein, Director of Systems and Technology.
 “Salesforce is helping us make this new paradigm a reality.”

 A customized Community Cloud enables student advocates to easily conduct an intake with new clients, find community resources, and manage their current cases.
 The system is HIPAA-compliant, so advocates can share best practices, ask questions, and quickly get the answers they need.
 “Salesforce allows our advocates to communicate securely about our clients, which makes it easy for them to get support and solve client issues quickly.”

 The new generation of healthcare is also stepping outside the boundaries of doctors’ offices.
 Advocates can access Salesforce from iPads so they can stay connected to their casework, help clients, and collaborate with Chatter from any location.
-With Salesforce App Cloud, they can easily view and update patient data, coordinate care with physicians, and find effective community resources.
+With the Salesforce1 Platform app, they can easily view and update patient data, coordinate care with physicians, and find effective community resources.

 “Our advocates are on the front lines working with clients,” explains Goldstein.
 “They use Community Cloud every day to help make better health a reality.”